-Jun 2516 Do not use this space.
-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS 16970CERTIFICATE OF DEATH ACTLY.
-PHYSICIANS should state of OCCUPATION is very important.
-1. PLACE OF/DEATH Registration District No. Primary Registration District No. Redistered No. RECORD (If nonresident give city or town and State) Length of residence in city or town where death occurred 9.00 How long in U.S., if of foreign birth?
-PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 4.
-COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) DIMORCED (write the word) SA.
-IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF 5.
-DATE OF BIRTH (MONTH, DAY AND YEAR) 26 CAUSE OF DEATH WAS AS FOLLOWS: 7.
-AGE YEARS MONTHS If LESS then 1 8.
-OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry, business, or establishment in which employed (or employer)..... (c) Name of employer 18.
-WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATH) 10.
-NAME OF FATHER N. B.-Every item of information sl CAUSE OF DEATH in plain terms, 11.
-BIRTHPLACE OF FATHER (CITY OR TOW WHAT TEST CONFIRMED DIAG (STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER MA State the DIBRASE CAUSING DEATH, of in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (CITY OR TOWN (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
+Do not use this space.
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS 26297 CERTIFICATE OF DEATH IANS should state is very important. uleaux (Primary Registration District No....
+Redistered No. (Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How lond in U.S., if of foreign birth?
+PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SINGLE, MARRIED, WIDOWED OR 16.
+DATE OF DEATH (MONTH, DAY ANDEYEA DIVORCED (write the word) HUSBAND OF (OR) WIFE OF death occurred, on the date stated above, at....
+6. DATE OF BIRTH (MONTH, DAY AND YEAR) If LESS than 1 7.
+AGE MONTHS 8.
+OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry, (SECONDARY) business, or establishment in which employed (or employer)..... (c) Name of employer 9.
+BIRTHPLACE (CITY OR TOWN) .
+(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHY...
+10. NAME OF FATHER 11.
+BIRTHPLACE OF FATHER (CITY OR TOWN) (STATE OR COUNTRY) 12.
+MAIDEN NAME OF MOTHER State the DISHARD CAUSING DEATH, or in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER (CITY OR TOWN) (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
-14. CREMATION, OR REMOVAL INFORMANT DATE OF BURIAL (Address) 15.
+14. DATE OF BURIAL (Address) 15.
+ADDRESS